 If you have time on your hands, you can take the Misen ropeway up the hill followed by a 30 minute walk to the highest part of Miyajima to enjoy a panoramic view of the island and its surroundings.
 Do note that the last ride down is at 5:30pm so factor in walking time to the station.

 Also make sure to catch the last ferry back to Miyajimaguchi as well as the last train back to Hiroshima!

-Back in Hiroshima, we missed the last local train and ended up walking in on one of the city’s most famous places for Tsukemen — cold ramen dipped in varying degrees of spicy broth, Bakudenya (1.7km away from Hiroshima Station).
+Back in Hiroshima, we missed the last local train and ended up walking in on one of the city’s most famous places for Tsukemen — cold ramen dipped in varying degrees of spicy broth, Bakudanya (1.7km away from Hiroshima Station).

-Bakudenya got so famous it opened up various outlets in other cities like Tokyo, Nagoya and even one abroad in Hong Kong but this outlet in Hiroshima is where it first started out.
+Bakudanya got so famous it opened up various outlets in other cities like Tokyo, Nagoya and even one abroad in Hong Kong but this outlet in Hiroshima is where it first started out.
 I’ll be fondly waiting till they reach Singapore’s shores!